Nichushkin scores twice, Avs beat Ducks 3-2 in overtime

 THIS & THAT

-Ducks D Josh Manson (oblique muscle injury) returned to the lineup for the first time since Jan.
-18. … Avalanche defensemen Cale Makar and Bowen Byram are day-to-day with upper-body injuries. … D Dennis Gilbert was added to the league’s COVID-19 protocol list.
-He was already out after surgery on his face. … F Matt Calvert (upper body) skated in a non-contact jersey Friday morning. … Saad also had two assists.
+Avalanche defenseman Dan Renouf had an assist for his first career NHL point. … Defensemen Cale Makar and Bowen Byram are day-to-day with upper-body injuries. … D Dennis Gilbert was added to the league’s COVID-19 protocol list.
+He was already out after surgery on his face. … F Matt Calvert (upper body) skated in a non-contact jersey Friday morning.

 UP NEXT